 Why Do People Have Difficulties Letting Go People Who Don’t Meet Their Dating Expectations?

 Usually, knowingly or unknowingly, letting go of dates that don’t meet their expectations can be hard if you don’t believe you deserve to be treated better.
 If you’ve been in the dating scene for quite some time, you’d want to maintain peace with your dates.
 Your reluctance to ask for clarifications goes to show that you’re trying to be very careful not to offend them.
-Therefore, communication seems harder.
+Therefore, communication seems harder and you will have a hard time with your unmet expectations.

 Ending things means confronting them and being absolutely honest about your feelings.
 It means that the hope you had for your dates would end and that you’d need to start all over again with someone else.
 “All my friends are getting married!
 What do I do if things don’t go well with this guy?
 Do I need to start all over and spend another half a year before knowing that I am finally settling down?”
 These are the usual fears our mind feeds us with, and well, they are valid, but they are not fact!